 In addition to providing you with medical care of the highest quality, we at Saint Vincent are committed to making your hospital stay as comfortable as possible.
 If you have questions, unmet needs, problems or complaints while you’re here, please notify the staff providing your care or ask to speak to the department leader.
 Saint Vincent will make every effort to address your concern immediately.

-If you have concerns or comments about any aspect of your stay, you can also contact our Patient Relations Department.
-Call (814) 452-7081 or extension 7081 on your hospital phone Monday through Friday between 8 a.m. and 4:30 p.m.
-A patient representative will assist you.
+If you have concerns or comments about any aspect of your stay, you can also contact our Patient Experience Department by calling (814) 452-5000 and ask to be transferred to the dept. Monday through Friday between 8:00 AM and 4:30 PM.
+A Patient Experience Representative will assist you.

 You may also refer complaints to the Pennsylvania Department of Health or the Joint Commission on Accreditation of Healthcare Organizations.
 You can do so regardless of whether or not the Saint Vincent complaint procedures are used: